jimvella/java-rpm-example/README.md

 whist simultaneously allowing us to add the additional files required for a linux service as well as decoupling the maven build process from the RPM packaging process.

-The specfile is a short script that contains package metadata including package dependencies, instructions to build, the files that comprise the package, and how to deploy, update and remove.
+The spec file is a short script that contains package metadata including package dependencies, instructions to build, the files that comprise the package, and how to deploy, update and remove.

 ###Anatomy of a linux service